Kahana, Pakistan

 Kahana is a village near Pind Dadan Khan in the District of Jhelum, Punjab, Pakistan.

 Demographics

-Kahana is a village of about 2500 population.
+Kahana is a village of about 2,500 population.
 Kahana is about 218 meters above sea level and about 175 kilometers away from Islamabad.
 There are two middle schools for boys and girls.
 The majority of people have agricultural occupations and a few are government employees.
 The unemployment rate is about 10% and poverty rate is 2%.

-Major costs are jutt and awan.

-Main families are Goshal, Madhial ,Nooryal and awan family.